Do Go On - 400 - The Millennium Dome Heist

 6.5 is actually pretty impressive.

-There's still a lot of millions.
+It's so a lot of millions.

 So he's just like, he's going down swinging.